MRtrix3/mrtrix3/cmake-instructions.md

         $ mkdir build
         $ cmake -B build mrtrix3

-    If all the required dependencies are install, `CMake` should correctly configure the project.
+    If all the required dependencies are installed, `CMake` should correctly configure the project.
     It's highly recommended that you use `Ninja` and `ccache` (or `sccache`) to configure the project, to do this run `cmake -G Ninja -D CMAKE_CXX_COMPILER_LAUNCHER=ccache -B build mrtrix3` instead of second step above.
 This will provide you faster compilations speeds.
 You can install `Ninja` and